DNS Challenge on Cloudflare

-This documentation is based on the https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/
+This documentation is based on https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/.

 To start this guide, you'll need: